embar-/pdsa-grapher/README.md

   `docker-compose up`
 * Open your browser and go to http://localhost:8080/pdsa_grapher/

-#### Docker image from Docker Hub
+#### Option 3: Docker image from Docker Hub
 Alternatively, you can run program from Docker Hub image [mindaubar/grapher-app](https://hub.docker.com/r/mindaubar/grapher-app):
 * Ensure Docker service is running on your computer.
 * Open a terminal application.
-* Get and run the Docker container (service exposed on 80 port, so you need bind ports):
+* Get the Docker container and run it (service exposed on 80 port, so you need bind ports):
   `docker run -p 8080:80 mindaubar/grapher-app:latest`
-* Open your browser and go to http://localhost:8080/pdsa_grapher/ **Note:** This image may not be up-to-date.
+* Open your browser and go to http://localhost:8080/pdsa_grapher/

+**Note:** This image may not be up-to-date.